florath/wodiyc/README.rst

 #.
 Use metric measurements, items and tools

 #.
-All items and tools should be available today and (somewhat) cheap.
+All items and tools should be available today and should be
+   (somewhat) cheap.

 #.
 The complete plans should be done in a way that they can be used
    in already build CNC milling machines to produce new ones.